 Compensation laws are quite different outside of the jurisdiction of the European Union.
 To qualify for compensation for the EU, your flight should have either:

-It is important to add to the above that, for the purposes of late flight compensation to Switzerland, Norway, Iceland and Liechtenstein are all treated in the same manner as EU countries.
+It is important to add to the above that, for the purposes of late flight compensation, Switzerland, Norway, Iceland and Liechtenstein are all treated in the same manner as EU countries.

 What about canceled flights?